MuhamedHekal/Investment_and_Trading_Capstone_Project/README.md

 A detailed code and analysis can be found in the Jupyter notebook **Stock price predictor & portfolio opt.ipynb** and in the [Report](Report.pdf).

 ### Acknowledgments
-This project is a capstone project of [Udacity Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) program.
+This project is a capstone project of [AWS Machine Learning Engineer Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) program.<br>
 [Machine Learning for Trading course](https://www.udacity.com/course/machine-learning-for-trading--ud501) was helpful for understanding stock market terminology and techniques.